kieran-ohara/blog/src/_drafts/farewell-boxen.md

 In my opinion, Boxen&rsquo;s greatest feature is that it provides a free [&ldquo;App-Store&rdquo;][boxen repo list] for developer tools.
 You&rsquo;ll find tools of which you are familiar, but you&rsquo;ll also find tools of which you are not.
 And it&rsquo;s here&mdash;in the latter category&mdash;where comes joy of using Boxen.
 A few of my favourite discoveries include:

 - [Tmux][tmux wiki]: how many terminal windows or tabs do you have open right now?
 If your answer is > 1, you could probably <s>change your life</s> benefit by trying out Tmux.
 Tmux is like a [tiling window manager][twm wiki], but for your terminal.
-- [Vim][vim wiki]: okay, you&rsquo;ve probably heard about Vim&hellip; However Boxen&rsquo;s standard installation includes Vim plus several useful plugins, which over time encouraged me to drop hefty IDEs, and switch to Vim.
+- [Vim][vim wiki]: okay, you&rsquo;ve probably heard about Vim&hellip; However Boxen&rsquo;s standard installation includes Vim plus several useful plugins, which encouraged me to drop hefty IDEs and switch to Vim.
 - [Hub][hub github]: Is GitHub part of your workflow?
 This CLI tool from GitHub enables you to raise pull requests&mdash;and more&mdash;right from the comfort of your command line.
 - [Flux][flux]: Research suggests we should avoid gadgets before bed, to [stop light interfering with our sleep patterns][cnn sleep].
 As night approaches, Flux reduces the blue light emmitted from your screen to ease your eyes into sleeping.